dashygo097/trtrt/README.md

 # trtrt

-A tiny real-time(not yet) ray tracer written in taichi-lang from scratch.
+A tiny real-time ray tracer written in taichi-lang from scratch.

 ## References